jbarnoud/splitleafs/README.rst

---axis or -d: The axis normal to the membrane, z by default --atom or -a: The atom name of the reference, P1 by default
+--axis or -d: The axis normal to the membrane, z by default --atom or -a: The atom name of the reference, P1 by default --keep_residue or -r: Write the whole residues in the index file --keep_atom or -k: Write only the atoms of reference in the index file (default)

 Licence
 -------